CPPG faculty have primary research interests in plant genome editing.

-These faculty have major research interests in plant genome editing.
-All members must be affiliated with any academic department of the University.
 New members may self-nominate, or be nominated by an existing member.
-Nominations must be approved by a 2/3 majority of members voting.
 The CPPG Director will review membership annually.

 Member Benefits

-• Eligibility for financial resources available through CPPG (travel awards, equipment grants, etc.)
+• Eligibility for financial resources available through CPPG (travel awards, equipment grants, et al.)

 • Access to internal Center transformation facility intended to lower member reliance on external collaborators.